joker-b/botzo/_posts/2023-05-31-And-No-Simpler.md

 1. **Close the flippy screen.**

-2. **Swap the functions of the front and back dials, so the shutter speds are on the front:** instead of the default which puts the aperture on that dial.
-For M lenses, you're setting aperture on the lens, not the camera.
+2. **Swap the functions of the front and back dials, so the shutter speds are on the front:** instead of the default setting, which puts the aperture on front dial and shutter on the back.
+For M lenses, you're setting aperture on the lens, not on the camera.
 So the front dial is a more natural place for the shutter speed (the M5 has a similar placement).
 To swap the dials (this is the _only_ deep menu-dive in this guide), press **MENU->Gear Icon->Dial Icon->"Dial Set."** and then **"Assign Dial (F/SS)"** and choose **"SET 3".**

 3. For manual focusing, **zoom the "punch-in" magnifier all the way in:** press the magifier button (AF pattern, a rectangle with a little cross inside) and then using the dials (there's an on-screen guide) zoom it in to maximum (6x) magnification.
 Just leave the magnification at 6x  from now on.
 Remember, you have an M lens and it still has a focus scale.
 We're not replacing it.
 Just shoot the way you're already used to.